kbullaughey/line-world/README.md

 I got 947 of 1000 wins.
 And if we stick to a single speed, we get 100% win rate.

+## Vanilla policy rollouts

+On-policy methods, such as policy gradiet methods, offer an alternative to the off-policy methods of Q-learning.
+The policy-network variety work by parameterizing the policy with a neural network such that the output of the nerual network is a probability distribution over actions and then sampling from this discrete distribution to play the game.
+After the game terminates, discounted rewards are computed for each step, and using backpropagation one can compute paramter updates, thereby allowing one to train the policy network.

+Unlike the temporal different algorithms, we cannot use a replay memory because older rollouts were played using a different policy, and thus are not samples from the policy under consideration and using them would mess up our estimate of the gradient.

+So instead we can roll out several policies and average the gradients.
+This can be parallelized and thus I use the term agent, but in this implementation the concurrent agetns are not truely parallel (as lua is generally limited to one thread).

+Without the replay memory, and using full trajectories, we need a larger number of episodes to get this to train:

+    ./policy-rollout.lua -mode train -rate 0.1 -episodes 50000 -entropy-regularization 0.3 \
+        -norm 4 -agents 100 -save policy-rollout.t7 -speeds 0.4,0.6 > policy-rollout.out

+One modification that seems to help is including a regularization term that is proportional to the entropy of the policy.
+I have also simplified the problem a bit by specifying only one speed for the boat.

+    ./policy-rollout.lua -mode test -episodes 1000 -speeds 0.4,0.6 -save policy-rollout.t7 -quiet

+And we get 1000/1000 wins.

 # Watching the AI play

 To watch a trained model play, launch the lua backend using the `simulate` mode and specify your saved model: